DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

  Created and managed by the Apache Software Foundation, Apache is an open-source software.
 It is the most widely-used web server software.

- To install the Apache on the server, follow these steps:
+ To install Apache on the server, follow these steps:

  1. Update the list of packages using the Ubuntu package manager by running the command `sudo apt update`